-Successful Sponsorship Licence application for a micro company providing IT services
+Successful Sponsorship Licence application for a micro company

-Our immigration team was asked to provide merits assessment on the possibility of obtaining a Sponsorship Licence for a micro company that offered specialist IT services to businesses.
+Our immigration team was asked to provide merits assessment on the possibility of making a Sponsorship Licence application for a micro company that offered specialist IT services to businesses.
 At that particular time, the company, owned by a husband and wife, had no other employees.
 However, in the recent year, the company had experienced a sudden growth in demand of their services.
 As a result, the company was in urgent need to hire specialists for key positions.
 They had made several attempts to hire locally, however due to the very specialist skills required, the pool of talent was small and existing candidates were not interested in working for such a small company with the salary that they were able to afford.

 Despite the challenges of the case, our team acknowledged the necessity of identifying a viable solution to prevent the company from losing business and a great opportunity to grow.

 Given the vast experience of the head of our Immigration Department, Dr Lusine Navasardyan, her personal and direct attention was required to effectively approach the case.
 Throughout the matter, she remained the main port of contact for the client, working directly with them in order to achieve optimal results for them.
 Due to her experience in corporate law, she was expeditious in identifying the primary areas of pressure for the business.
 Predominantly, she highlighted that the key reason preventing the business from fostering growth was the lack of available skills and expertise.
 Once the business had the opportunity to hire, their development would allow them to retain the employee easily and potentially continue hiring additional employees.

 After reassuring our client that sponsorship license could be obtained, with a bit more work than usual, the team, began to work on preparing the application.

 What are the Sponsorship Licence application requirements?